derJunker/pogostuck-split-tracker/README.md

 If there are any questions just dm me on discord.
 I'd love to help out and receive feedback!

 ## Limitations
+It sadly does **not work with fullscreen**!
+You need to use borderless or windowed mode :(.
+Maybe this changes at some point but i am limited by the [technology of my time](https://github.com/electron/electron/issues/11219) o7.
+I will try to make it nicer to configure for a 2nd monitor or to run in the background, so you can see it after you are done with your run.

 I only tested this on Windows, as most pogo players are on windows afaik.
 So it might not work on other Operating Systems.

 Windows 11 insists on having a 1px border around every window.
 If that's an issue you: [this might help](https://pureinfotech.com/remove-pixel-border-windows-11/) (i didnt test it myself tho).